 Baseline the Security Before Migration

-- Review and understand the current security posture and its implications for the business goals
+- Please review and understand the current security posture and its implications for the business goals.

 - Determine if the organization has put in place appropriate policies and procedures for the present and proposed IT environments